 Most website operators only focus on keywords with high search volume or those they already optimize in their SEO.
 At the same time, many websites build up rankings for additional keywords.
 It's not uncommon for top URLs with hundreds of keywords to rank high with one page - without the content having been optimized for these keywords.
 And all this quite passively.
 With a bit of luck, you'll find keywords here that still have a high search volume, but are just missing the "optimal" content.

 In particular for those sites not yet able to rank for a main term, these keywords are a good starting point to get initial visitors and to lay the foundation for further rankings.

-Under the menu item Performance you'll get insights into the performance of your website in Google search.
-Hide clicks / CTR and show only the positions.
-At the bottom of the page you can determine how many results you want to display per page.
+Under the menu item Performance you get insights about the performance of your website in Google search.
+Hide clicks / CTR and display only the positions.
+At the end of site you can define how many results you want to display per site .
+Set this value to 500.
 Set this value to 500 and sort the positions by ascending rankings.
-As in the case with SEMrush, you then focus on keywords where your website is ranked in the first ten positions.
-After that, you can widen the criteria.
+As in the case of SEMrush, you then focus on keywords for which your website ranks beyond position 10, for example.
+Then relax the search criteria.

 In the example above, the website ranks on the topic "vitiligo" (skin disease) for many keywords, even though there isn't appropriate content on these topics available.
 You may find keywords with a high search volume here.

 What is the search volume for the term?